JackDTaylor/dpr/README.md

 #### `$_SERVER['REQUEST_TIME_FLOAT']`
 ``$_SERVER['REQUEST_TIME_FLOAT'] = microtime(true);``
-Optionally you can put this line to the very start of your execution flow to measure request execution time.
+Optionally you can put this line to the very start of your execution flow to measure request execution time.<br>
 If not present, ``dpr()`` will set it up as the time of ``include 'dpr.php';``.

 ### Functions